THU-leakey/Pattern-Recognition/README.md

 # PR code
-some code about machine learning... mainly in matlab
+some code about machine learning